fuxs/agent-tutorial/adk_tutorial01.md

 >
 >*Draw a portrait of a red point siamese wearing a cape*

-Press Control-C to exit the agent.
+Press Control-C to exit the web server.

 ## External tools with MCP